Hi beautiful human and soul,

 My Professional Bio

-Cameron Airen is a mindset coach who helps feminist introverts, empaths and highly sensitive folks feel more confident, at ease, thrive in their life and shine in the world.
-In addition, she works as a gender consultant and feminist mentor with solo-entrepreneurs, business owners, leaders and creatives to help them integrate next-level gender and social consciousness into their business and work so they can be a part of a growing movement of positive social change.
+Cameron Airen is a Feminist Mindset Coach, Mentor & Gender Consultant who helps feminist introverts, empaths and highly sensitive folks feel more confident, at ease, thrive in their life and shine in the world.
+In addition, she works with solo-entrepreneurs, business owners, leaders and creatives to help them integrate next-level gender and social consciousness into their business and work so they can be a part of a growing movement of positive social change.

 Cam uses she/they pronouns, and is a digital nomad who works with clients from all over the globe.